-Liposuction is a procedure in which localized deposits of fat are removed to re-contour one or more area(s) of your body.
-Through a tiny incision, a narrow tube (or cannula) is inserted and used to vacuum the fat layer that lies deep beneath the skin.
-The cannula is moved through the fat layer, breaking up the fat cells and suctioning them out.
-The suction action is provided by a vacuum pump or a large syringe, depending upon the amount of fat to be removed.
+To remove localized deposits of fat and recontour an area of your body, the surgeon will make a tiny incision.
+A narrow tube (or cannula) is inserted and used to vacuum the fat cells beneath the skin.
+The cannula is moved through the fat layer, breaking up the cells and suctioning them out.
+The suction action is provided by a vacuum pump or a large syringe, depending upon the area being operated on and the amount of fat to be removed.

 Contact the Royal Centre of Plastic Surgery for more information on liposuction and other possible cosmetic enhancements that you might be considering and to schedule an in-depth consultation with Dr. Dickie.
 Let us help you achieve your desired look.
 We are committed to helping you look and feel great.